-Africa’s most awarded airline, South African Airways, and the world’s largest environmental union, IUCN, have teamed up to launch a unique climate change awareness campaign to coincide with the start of the UN’s Climate Change Summit in Durban.
+Africa’s most awarded airline, South African Airways, and the world’s largest environmental union, IUCN, teamed up to launch a unique climate change awareness campaign at the start of the UN’s Climate Change Summit in Durban.

 South African Airways (SAA) and IUCN are aiming to promote a better understanding of the role nature can play in adapting to the impacts of climate change.

-Videos produced by IUCN will feature as part of the in-flight entertainment package during SAA flights connecting more than 25 countries worldwide.
-SAA passengers will be able to learn from the environmental videos and articles in the in-flight magazine about the latest developments and efforts to support communities in adapting to climate change, such as the role forest landscape restoration can play in mitigating climate change impacts.
+Videos produced by IUCN featured as part of the in-flight entertainment package during SAA flights connecting more than 25 countries worldwide.
+SAA passengers were able to learn from the environmental videos and articles in the in-flight magazine about the latest developments and efforts to support communities in adapting to climate change, such as the role forest landscape restoration can play in mitigating climate change impacts.

 “We are delighted to see SAA take a leading role within the airline industry in actively encouraging its travellers to be more informed on the role of nature as an important part of the climate change solution,” says Stewart Maginnis, Director of IUCN's Environment and Development Group.
 “This is particularly relevant at the onset of the Durban Climate Change Summit, where some of the best prospects for progress include ecosystem-based adaptation to harmful climate change impacts and the global implementation of a mechanism for Reducing Emissions from Deforestation and Forest Degradation (REDD+).”